ZeroPlayerRodent/Duck-and-Cover-64/README.md

 ## How to Play

-First, load the game from disk and type `SYS 32768` to begin.
+First, load the game from disk or tape and type `SYS 32768` to begin.

 Player 1 uses controller port 1 and player 2 uses controller port 2.

 ### MENU CONTROLS

+To start/restart the game, hold FIRE on joystick 1 for two seconds.

 To change modes, tap UP on joystick 1.
 To find a specific mode, refer to the [game mode matrix](https://github.com/ZeroPlayerRodent/Duck-and-Cover-2600/blob/main/Game_Matrix.png).